rud/lograge_waittime/README.md

 status=200 duration=58.33 view=40.43 db=15.26 controller=WelcomeController action=show
 ```

-This gem adds another field with how long the request spent since arriving in the request queue in Nginx.
+This gem adds another field with how long the request waited to be processed, since arriving in the request queue in NGINX.
-The unit is milliseconds, and represented as the `rq` value:
+The unit is milliseconds, and represented as the `wait` value:

 ```
-status=200 duration=58.33 view=40.43 db=15.26 rq=3.14 controller=WelcomeController action=show
+status=200 duration=58.33 view=40.43 db=15.26 wait=3.14 controller=WelcomeController action=show
 ```

 Request queueing time is the time that passes between a request is received in the webserver (typically nginx), and until it hits the Rails stack in a web worker.